Paynes Creek Historic State Park: Fort Chokonikla

 Following the fort's completion, the nearby creek (Haste Lotka) became known as Payne's Creek, which it is still called to this day.

-However, due to its location near a swamp, a breeding site for mosquitos, many of those stationed at the fort contracted and died of malaria.
+Due to its location near a swamp, a breeding site for mosquitos, many of those stationed at the fort contracted and died of malaria.
 This became such a problem that the fort's doctor recommended the fort's closure.
 The army quickly agreed, and the fort was vacated on July 18, 1850, after less than nine months of occupancy, and a year and a day after Payne and Whidden's deaths.

 Recreational activities

-Activities include canoeing, kayaking, fishing, geocaching, and bird and butterfly watching.
+Canoeing, kayaking, fishing, geocaching, and bird and butterfly watching are available.
 Amenities include a number of historic sites, three picnic pavilions, and a museum at the visitor center that recreates pioneer life.

 Hours

 Florida state parks are open between 8 am and sundown every day of the year (including holidays).